Last updated on 7th June 2024

 We all understand the importance of work-related targets and goals, but setting fun goals can also be helpful for encouraging team participation and improving morale.

-This can be as silly as “whoever makes the most cups of tea today can go home 15 minutes early” or a competition for the best Halloween costume.
+This can be as silly as “whoever makes the most cups of coffee today can go home 15 minutes early” or a competition for the best Halloween costume.

 But fun goals and competitions can also have more depth to them and work towards boosting team productivity (while encouraging everyone to have fun at the same time).

-At our sister company Wyzowl, we implemented a “comment bingo” game in which team members competed to see who could check off the most positive words in their client messages over the course of a month.
+An example could be a “comment bingo” game, in which team members compete to see who can check off the most positive words in their client messages over the course of a month.

-This encouraged people to be more attentive to their clients and also sparked a little friendly competition in the team, creating a hot talking point and boosting morale in the process.
+This can encourage people to be more attentive to their clients and also spark a little friendly competition in the team, creating a hot talking point and boosting morale in the process.

 6. Defuse confrontation early